quantumlib/Cirq/docs/google/best_practices.md

 In order to efficiently batch circuits, the circuits in these batches must measure the same qubits and have the same number of repetitions for each circuit.
-Otherwise, the circuits will not be able to batched together on the device, and there will be no gain in efficiency.
+Otherwise, the circuits will not be batched together on the device, and there will be no gain in efficiency.

 ## Keep qubits busy